KenACollins/pugs-caretaker-game/README.md

 ### Materialize + Coolors

-I am an engineer (electrical engineer at heart), not a UX/UI designer, so when I need to whip up a proof of concept with a really nice front-end interface, I rely on material designs from Materialize, https://materializecss.com/, and the color palettes of Coolors, https://coolors.co/.
+I am an engineer (electrical engineer at heart), not a UX/UI designer, so when I need to whip up a proof of concept with a really nice front-end interface, I rely on material designs from Materialize, https://materializecss.com/, and complementary color palettes of Coolors, https://coolors.co/.

+## Features
+Here is a recap of the unique features I implemented:

+### Configurable
+The web app is quite configurable with files kept separate from code for functionality subject to change:

+* Countdown timers based on unhealthy state: **front-end/src/reducers/unhealthyStates.js**
+* Action creator types: **front-end/src/actions/actionTypes.js**
+* Form fields: **front-end/src/components/form/formFields.js**

+### Dying Pugs Countdown
+A pug within the final ten seconds of life is identified with a visual countdown "dead in 10, 9, 8, ...
+0".

+### Dead Pugs Fade Out
+When an unhealthy pug has reached its point of death, rather than disappear abruptly, it fades out before leaving the screen.

 ## Assumptions
 The specifications are unclear on some points.
 Below are the assumptions I made.

 * The API to get random pug images, http://pugme.herokuapp.com/random, is just a suggestion and I am free to use any API that can accomplish the same thing.
-* There is no lockout period after "FEED ME" and "WALK ME" buttons are clicked to settle the pug at a certain weight.
+* There is no lockout period after FEED ME and WALK ME buttons are clicked to settle the pug at a certain weight.
 Therefore, either button can be pressed repeatedly to alter the pug's weight in dramatic ways, especially as needed quickly if the pug is in the final seconds before death.
 * The pug's original on-screen description should change to "Malnourished" when its weight drops below 10 pounds.
 * The pug's original on-screen description should change to "Neglected" when it, although in the safe weight range, has been ignored for some time.
 * Malnourished pugs (under 10 pounds) can be restored to perfect health and temperament if fed enough to at least reach, if not exceed, 10 pounds.